Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Omitted Details for Experiments

-\paragraph{Accous Setup.} We implement the Accous algorithm with a logistic regression model.
-Before running the Accous algorithm, two parameters need to be defined.
-They are the maximum norm of the feature $R$ and the maximum norm of density functions $S$.
+\textbf{Accous Setup.} We implement the Accous algorithm using a logistic regression model.
+Before running the Accous algorithm, two parameters must be defined.
+They are the maximum norm of the feature $R$ and the maximum norm of the density functions $S$.
 We set $R$ by directly calculating the data norm.
-The covariate shift level determines parameter $S$, which is difficult to predict in advance.
+The covariate shift level determines the parameter $S$, which is difficult to predict in advance.
 We found that setting $S=d/2$ is a good choice in the experiments.
-To make empirical performance stable, we set a threshold of $100$ and truncate the large weights after density ratio estimation each round.
-Furthermore, we ignore the base models with interval lengths $1$ and $2$ in density ratio estimation as well.
+For stable performance, we set a threshold of $100$ and truncate the large weights after the density ratio estimation in each round.
+We also ignore the base models with interval lengths $1$, $2$ in the density ratio estimation.